astroDimitrios/git-working-practices/episodes/07-history.md

 representation of our history on the left of the terminal.
 `*`'s are commits which are connected by lines.
-The vertical lines on the far left represent the `main` branch.
+The vertical lines represent links between commits.
 The output above shows two feature branches each with only one commit which were then merged back into `main` via a pull request.